Day of the Tentacle: Creative design

 In planning the plot, the four designers considered a number of concepts, eventually choosing an idea of Gilbert's about time travel that they believed was the most interesting.
 The four discussed what time periods to focus on, settling on the Revolutionary War and the future.
 The Revolutionary War offered opportunities to craft many puzzles around that period, such as changing the Constitution to affect the future.
 Grossman noted the appeal of the need to make wide-sweeping changes such as the Constitution just to achieve a small personal goal, believing this captured the essence of adventure games.
 The future period allowed them to explore the nature of cause and effect without any historical bounds.
 Grossman and Schafer decided to carry over previous characters that they felt were the most entertaining.
 The two considered the Edison family "essential" and chose Bernard because of his "unqualified nerdiness".
 Bernard was considered "everyone's favorite character" from Maniac Mansion, and was the clear first choice for the protagonists.
-The game's other protagonists, Laverne and Hoagie, were based on a Mexican ex-girlfriend of Grossman's and a Megadeth roadie named Tony that Schafer had met, respectively.
+The other protagonists, Laverne and Hoagie, were based on a Mexican ex-girlfriend of Grossman's and a Megadeth roadie named Tony that Schafer had met, respectively.
 Schafer and Grossman planned to use a character selection system similar to the first game but felt that it would have complicated the design process and increased production costs.
 Believing that it added little to the gameplay, they removed it early in the process and reduced the number of player characters from six to three.
 The dropped characters included Razor, a female musician from the previous game; Moonglow, a short character in baggy clothes; and Chester, a black beat poet.
 Ideas for Chester, however, morphed into new twin characters in the Edison family.
-The smaller number of characters reduced the strain on the game's engine in terms of scripting and animation.
+The smaller number of characters reduced the strain on the engine in terms of scripting and animation.